Scott Rolen: Philadelphia Phillies (1996–2002)

 Rather than taking advantage of the MLB trading deadline to acquire new players for the struggling team, the Phillies chose to promote Rolen for his MLB debut on August 1, 1996.
 He debuted for the first game of a doubleheader against the St. Louis Cardinals, recording his first major league hit and error in the 2–1 Phillies victory.
 Rolen's first two home runs came on August 21 in a 6–0 shutout of the Los Angeles Dodgers.
 What should have been Rolen's rookie season came to a premature end on September 7, when he suffered a fractured right ulna after being hit by a pitch from Steve Trachsel in a 4–2 Philadelphia victory over the Chicago Cubs.
 Rolen finished the season batting .254 with four home runs and 18 RBIs in 130 at bats, the maximum threshold to be considered a rookie for the 1997 season.
 Had Rolen not fractured his arm in his final plate appearance, he would have been considered a 1996 rookie, but a hit by pitch does not count as an at bat, thus preserving his eligibility for the following season.

 In the next season, he was named National League Rookie of the Year, becoming the first Phillie since Dick Allen in 1964 to win the award.
 In 1998, he won his first of eight Gold Glove awards.
-Only Hall of Famers Brooks Robinson (16) and Mike Schmidt (10), plus current Cardinals Third Baseman Nolan Arenado (10) have more at third base.
-Rolen was supposed to be one of the key pieces in the Phillies revival.
+Only Hall of Famers Brooks Robinson (16) and Mike Schmidt (10), plus current Cardinals third baseman Nolan Arenado (10) have more at third base.
+Rolen was supposed to be one of the key pieces in the Phillies' revival.
 However, claiming that management was not trying hard enough to win, as well as having constant friction with manager Larry Bowa, Rolen demanded a trade.
-On July 29, 2002, Philadelphia traded Rolen and Doug Nickle to the St. Louis Cardinals for Plácido Polanco, Mike Timlin, and Bud Smith.
+He was nearly traded to the Cincinnati Reds for prospect Brandon Larson, but the Reds' president John Allen killed the deal over financial concerns.
+Instead, on July 29, 2002, Philadelphia traded Rolen and Doug Nickle to the St. Louis Cardinals for Plácido Polanco, Mike Timlin, and Bud Smith.
 On September 25, 2002, Rolen signed an eight-year, $90 million extension with the Cardinals.
 Rolen was represented in negotiations by ACES Inc.